-I am an HCPC registered Clinical Psychologist, I started practicing in 2009.
-I trained and developed my career internationally, working in Spain, South America, and the United Kingdom.
-Working in the field of health and medical psychology has furthered my understanding of the connection between body, mind, and the formation of identity.
-Having worked extensively with children, young people, and families; I am interested in the influence of attachment styles and family dynamics within the adult life.
-I utilise an integrative approach to psychological therapy.
+From a very early age I was fascinated by people’s inner life.
+I trained and developed my career internationally, working in clinical and health psychology in Spain, Chile, and the United Kingdom.
+Moving around provided me with a special insight into the influence of culture and tradition.
+Supporting individuals who struggle with their bodies (due to illness and/or its appearance) broadened my understanding of the connection between body-mind and identity.
+Having worked extensively with children, couples, and families; I am drawn towards exploring the influence of attachment styles and relationship dynamics within adult life.
+I use an integrative approach to psychological therapy, tailoring my knowledge and skills to your needs and goals.

 Training, qualifications & experience